signalfx/gdi-specification/specification/configuration.md

 exhibited when considering repository-specific configuration variables.

 Splunk-specific configuration variables defined in the GDI specification MUST be prefixed with `SPLUNK_`.
+Furthermore, configuration specific to Splunk Observability Cloud MUST be prefixed with `SPLUNK_OBSERVABILITY_` and to Splunk Enterprise or Splunk Cloud MUST be prefixed with `SPLUNK_PLATFORM_`.
 If a Splunk-specific configuration variable is declared as stable in the GDI specification and later the OpenTelemetry specification declares a similar variable as stable, the GDI specification MUST adopt the OpenTelemetry configuration variable and SHOULD mark the GDI specification configuration variable as deprecated by the next minor release.
 In addition to defining Splunk-specification configuration variables, the GDI specification MAY require specific OpenTelemetry configuration variables be supported.
 If it does, the GDI specification MAY require certain values be supported including a specific default value.

 Whenever a configuration variable changes its name, a stable GDI repository (version >= 1.0) MUST support both old and new names until the next major